qd-seg/quickdraw/README.md

 The REST API server can be found in `src/api`, and is a Flask based backend for both the OHIF Viewer extension, and the management dashboard.

+Additional setup is required to interact with Google Cloud Services.
+The instructions can be found [here](/src/api/README.md).

 ```
 > yarn run dev:api
 ```